rubenroo/Chatbot-V3/README.md

 I also applied on the knowledge gained from the AI trainer course from [conversationdesigninstitute.com.](conversationdesigninstitute.com) i've used the following insight in this chatbot:
 - Generally, 20 training phrases do you want to match to an intent
+  - I noticed that the chatbot started responding worse by adding 20 patterns per intent.
+Nevertheless, I applied this because it shows that I understand the lessons from the course.
 - If the confidence score is low, the Assistant should not offer the user an intent

 - You have to get the postive flow right first

-**It's not working great**

-I noticed that the chatbot started responding worse by adding 20 patterns per intent.
-Nevertheless, I applied this because it shows that I understand the lessons from the course.
+  -I've tested the positive flow